Karin Iten

 Karin Iten (11 August 1956 – 18 May 2010) was a Swiss figure skater.
 She won the bronze medal at the 1973 European Figure Skating Championships.
 She died on 18 May 2010 in Winterthur from the effects of diabetes.
-She was among the earliest skaters to perform the Biellmann spin, which was later named after Denise Bielmann, who popularised the spin.
+She was among the earliest skaters to perform the Biellmann spin, which was later named after Denise Biellmann, who popularised the spin.